zazaromo/zazaromo/README.md

 ## Hi there 👋
 - 🎬 Estudio: Ingeniería en Animación y Videojuegos
+- ✈️ Me encanta viajar
 <!--
 **zazaromo/zazaromo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.